Hawaii emergency worker who sent false alert: I was '100 percent sure'

 “I did what I was trained to do,” said the worker, who spoke to NBC News on Friday on the condition of anonymity because of threats against his life.

 The mistake sparked panic on Jan.
-13, sending Hawaiians scrambling to seek shelter amid heightened tensions between the U.S. and North Korea over the regime’s nuclear ambitions.
+13, sending Hawaii residents scrambling to seek shelter amid heightened tensions between the U.S. and North Korea over the regime’s nuclear ambitions.

 A preliminary federal investigation released last month said the recorded drill message began and ended with the phrase “exercise, exercise, excise.”
 It also included language scripted for use during an actual missile alert: “This is not a drill.”